homezhan/artoolkit-docs/7_Examples/example_simplelite.md

-#simpleLite - First Example
+#simpleLite - The First Example Application to Look At
 Among the variety of example applications that are bundled with ARToolKit, simpleLight is the most straight-forward.
+The application is an example of traditional template marker tracking.
+It uses very simple marker embedded with a blank (white)  marker image.
 When you [install ARToolKit][about_installing], you can find it with the other example applications in the `bin` directory.
 More examples, and explanations of their techniques can be found from the sidebar category "Examples".

-##Running simpleLite
+###What To Expect From From simpleLite
+After executing the application, the device's webcam is activated and scans the captured video stream for the preconfigured marker mentioned above.
+When the marker is recognized within the webcam's view, simpleLite tracks and superimposes a multi-colored, three dimensional, cube onto the marker's video image.
+The cube is tracked, aligned and affixed to the displayed video stream.

+###Simple ARToolKit Testing Using simpleLite
-Running the simpleLight example is one of the most straight-forward ways to test that your ARToolKit installation is functioning correctly.
-It is recommended you do this when you install a new version of ARToolKit.
+Running the simpleLight example application is one of the most straight-forward ways to test that your ARToolKit SDK installation is functioning correctly.
+It is recommended you do this when you install a new version of ARToolKit SDK.

+##Executing simpleLite
+Before starting the simpleLight application, print out the marker file using a high printer resolution or quality settings and using the A4 or Letter paper size setting.
+Also set the printer settings to scale the image to fit, scaling up the image to its maximum size on the paper, keeping a square aspect ratio (1:1).
+The marker file to print: `[ARToolKit root]/doc/patterns/Blank pattern.png`.

 ### Windows:
-simpleLite can be opened by double-clicking its icon in the `%ARTOOLKIT5_ROOT%\bin` directory or from the same directory from the command line (cmd.exe) by entering `simpleLite.exe`.
+simpleLite can be opened by double-clicking its icon in the `[ARToolKit root]\bin` directory or from the same directory from the command line (cmd.exe) by entering `simpleLite.exe`.

 ### Mac OS X:
 Bundled applications are generated for the examples.
-Open the "bin" directory in the Finder and double-click the "simpleLite" example app.
+Open the `[ARToolKit root]/bin` directory in the Finder and double-click the `simpleLite.app` example app.

 ### Linux:
 The simpleLite application can be launched from a terminal window by entering `./simpleLite` from its directory.